jasonsturges/vite-typescript-npm-package/README.md

 ## Usage

-The following tasks are available for `npm run`:
+The following tasks are available:

-- `dev`: Run Vite in watch mode to detect changes to files during development
+- `dev`: Run Vite in watch mode to detect changes - all modules are compiled to the `dist/` folder, as well as rollup of all types to a d.ts declaration file
-- `start`: Run Vite in host mode to work in a local development environment within this package, eliminating the need to test from a linked project
+- `start`: Run Vite in host mode to work in a local development environment within this package - vite hosts the `index.html` with real time HMR updates
 - `build`: Run Vite to build a production release distributable
 - `build:types`: Run DTS Generator to build d.ts type declarations only

-There are two strategies for development:

-- With `dev` task, Vite compiles all modules to the `dist/` folder, as well as rollup of all types to a d.ts declaration file
-- With `start` task, Vite hosts the index.html with real time HMR updates enabling development directly within this library without the need to link to other projects.

-Rollup your exports to the top-level index.ts for inclusion into the build distributable.
+Rollup all your exports to the top-level index.ts for inclusion into the build distributable.

 For example, if you have a `utils/` folder that contains an `arrayUtils.ts` file.